-Sanatan Dharma: Hinduism lays particular emphasis on the worship of the sun God: the source of all sustenance, the giver of energy, symbolizing the light of wisdom, courage and the fire of knowledge.
+Worshiping the God Sun for Holistic Wellness: the source of all sustenance, the giver of energy, symbolizing the light of wisdom, courage and the fire of knowledge.
 The universe is believed to have been created by Lord Brahma, whose son was “Surya” or the god Sun.

 The famous Gayatri Mantra, chanted by Hindus, is addressed to the Sun God, invoking intelligence, knowledge, wisdom and inner illumination.
 Surya, or the sun god, is the husband of dawn and the guardian of the southwest quadrant.
 Majestic, with his golden hair and golden arms, he drives a chariot drawn by 7 horses.